FRRouting/frr/snapcraft/README.snap_build.md

     frr.zebra-debug

 vtysh can be accessed as frr.vtysh (Make sure you have /snap/bin in your path).
-If access as `vtysh` instead of `frr.vtysh` is needed, a symlink can be created:
+If access as `vtysh` instead of `frr.vtysh` is needed, you can enable it via a snap alias as follows:

-    sudo ln -s /snap/bin/frr.vtysh /usr/local/bin/vtysh
+   sudo snap alias frr vtysh

+This will add the vtysh command to your /snap/bin for direct access.
+The output of

+   sudo snap aliases

+should list vtysh command alias as enabled:

+App          Alias    Notes
+frr.vtysh    vtysh    enabled